 Concerned about teen texting?
 Understand how to talk to your teen about the dangers of sexting and texting while driving.By Mayo Clinic Staff

 For many teens, texting is an essential way to communicate.
-A lack of maturity can get your teen into trouble when texting, though.
+But a lack of maturity can get your teen into trouble when texting.
 Help your teen understand — and avoid — the risks associated with texting.

 Don't allow texting while driving

 Work with your teen to establish reasonable hours for texting — such as no texting after a certain hour on school nights.
-To enforce the rule, keep your teen's phone out of his or her room at night.
+Keep your teen's phone out of his or her room at night.

 Be honest about sexting

-The possible long-term impact of sexting matters, too.
-A picture or message meant for one person can be forwarded to an entire contact list — and once it's in circulation, there's no way to control it.
+Sexting can cause emotional distress for everyone involved.
+An image or message meant for one person can be forwarded and distributed widely — and once it's in circulation, there's no way to control it.
 A photo or message could resurface years later, causing embarrassment or problems with work or school.

-Cyberbullying involves using an electronic medium to threaten or harm others.
+Cyberbullying involves using an electronic medium, such as text messages, to threaten or harm others.
 Being bullied as a child has been linked to mental health problems, impaired academic performance, substance abuse and violence.

 Make sure your teen understands that it isn't acceptable to spread rumors or bully someone through texting or any other means.
 Remind your teen that any text message he or she sends can be saved or forwarded to anyone else, so it's important to use good judgment with every message.

-Also, encourage your teen to talk to you or another trusted adult if he or she receives harassing text messages.
-Explain that you won't take away electronic privileges if he or she confides in you about a problem.
+Encourage your teen to talk to you or another trusted adult if he or she receives harassing text messages.
+Explain that you won't take away electronic privileges if your teen confides in you about a problem.

 See more In-depth